 Of all the consequences that get talked (and worried) about, jail is by far the biggest, and the scariest, as well.
 Everybody frets about going to jail.
 The truth is, however, that almost without exception, there is essentially no chance that you will go to jail in a 1st offense DUI case in the first place.
 In fact, in many, if not most 2nd offense DUI cases, jail can be avoided without much difficulty, as well.
 While a new client may be afraid of getting locked up, it becomes important for me to get through to them that it’s either not going to happen, or is unlikely to happen.

 It pains me that some lawyers make a big deal out of “avoiding jail” when they know full well that almost no 1st time DUI offender is going to get jail time in the first place.
-This is so important, yet so overlooked, that I need to say it again: Almost without exception (the “exception” being a DUI case assigned to Judge Kimberly Small of the 48th district court in Bloomfield Hills), if you have been arrested for your 1st DUI charge, you’re not really at risk to go to jail at all.
+This is so important, yet so overlooked, that I need to say it again: Almost without exception, if you have been arrested for your 1st DUI charge, you’re not really at risk to go to jail at all.
 Since you’re not going to jail in the first place, why would you hire a lawyer whose primary sales pitch is that he or she will keep you out of jail?
 In fact, if you think about it, such a pitch is either complete BS, or represents a stunning ignorance of the reality of how DUI cases are resolved in the Detroit area district courts.

 Either way, any legal operation that runs that way should be avoided at all cost.